-Prepare for a career in Accounting and Finance.
-The programme provides a comprehensive education in the quantitative and analytical skills required in business encompassing the full range of accounting practices.
+Prepare for a career in Accounting and Finance and receive a comprehensive education in the quantitative and analytical skills required in business encompassing the full range of accounting practices.

 - Entry Requirements